vippsas/vipps-login-api/vipps-login-api.md

 Due to how the different mobile operating systems handle app-switch to browser, the user can be returned to a different browser than the one he/she started in.
 On iOS the user can e.g. start the login in Chrome and be returned to Safari after confirming in the Vipps app.
 This means that the merchant site cannot rely on cookies beeing present in the browser the user is returned to.

-By using this flow Vipps login will be able to complete the login process even if the user ends up in a different browser.
+By using this flow Vipps Login will be able to complete the login process even if the user ends up in a different browser.
 However, the merchant **must ensure that logins can complete, even without session information like cookies.**

 See [how to implement](#automatic-return-from-vipps-app), including more informattion on the security considerations.

 #### No dialog flow - log the user in directly when possible
 This flow can be used to log the user in directly if the required prerequisites are in place.
-If the prerequisites are not in place, then the Vipps login process will be stopped and no interaction will be asked from the user in this flow.
-When using this flow a spinner will be shown while Vipps login try to log the user in.
-Once the process is completed the user will be returned to the merchant as in the ordinary Vipps login flow.
-As with the other Vipps login flow it is recommended to run Vipps login in a redirect mode and iFrame is not supported.
+If the prerequisites are not in place, then the Vipps Login process will be stopped and no interaction will be asked from the user in this flow.
+When using this flow a spinner will be shown while Vipps Login try to log the user in.
+Once the process is completed the user will be returned to the merchant as in the ordinary Vipps Login flow.
+As with the other Vipps Login flow it is recommended to run Vipps Login in a redirect mode and iFrame is not supported.

 The user will be logged in with this flow if:
 * they are remembered in the browser and no consent is required